 Q.1.
 Why were millions of chickens killed in Assam, West Bengal, Maharashtra and Orissa recently?

 A.1.
-It was due to Bird flu
+The chickens were killed due to Bird flu.

 Q.2.
 Can gamma rays be used in crop improvement programmes?

 A.2.
 Analysis of plants is carried out in closed chambers.
 These plants are consequently tested for desired mutations to be induced to breed further.
-The irradiated plants do not possess any adverse effect of radiation, hence are not harmful and can be used.
+The irradiated plants do not possess any adverse effects of radiation, hence are not harmful and can be used.

 Q.3.
 Why does the mating of two closely related animals after a few generations lead to loss of fertility and vigour in animal husbandry?

 A.3.
 Since recessive alleles tend to get together and express causing harmful effects in the progeny.
+This is called inbreeding depression.

 Q.4.
 Where and how is a man-made cereal developed?
 Give an example.